Application of the Tempt Destiny findings published in a peer-reviewed fundamental physics journal:

 b.
 Artwork remains unfinished (E).

-Causal Methodology: If we factor in the selection process into the analysis of the results and then map the events via coordinates as exhibited on the science page, we find that choice consists of two dichotomies.
-This gives us two distinctive outcomes; one that is certain and one that is not as clearly demonstrated by the coin-in-cup experiment.
+First Cause: By factoring the selection process into the analysis, we find that there are two mutually exclusive and jointly exhaustive causal variables involved.
+This in turn gives us two distinctive outcomes: one that is certain and one that is not.
+The empirical evidence shows that a selection does not physically exist until it does, thereby establishing that the acts of selection are first cause.
 Einstein believed there must be “hidden variables” that instructed nature at the fundamental level how to behave even before it was measured.
 We find that the two acts of selection, although non-local, are the hidden variables that Albert Einstein alluded to.

 News 12 video aired on February 2, 2008: